 Background: AI Adoption Outpacing Governance

-This global law firm operates across multiple practice areas - corporate transactions, litigation, intellectual property, and regulatory compliance - with 350 attorneys and 150 support staff spanning offices in three countries.
-The firm's attorneys had rapidly adopted AI tools for legal research, contract analysis, document review, and client communication drafting.
+Consider a global law firm archetype operating across multiple practice areas - corporate transactions, litigation, intellectual property, and regulatory compliance - with 300-500 attorneys and 100-200 support staff spanning offices in multiple countries.
+Attorneys in this archetype rapidly adopt AI tools for legal research, contract analysis, document review, and client communication drafting.

-The firm's innovation committee had recognized AI's transformative potential for legal work.
-Junior associates using AI for document review were completing tasks 3-4x faster than traditional methods.
-Partners were using AI to draft client advisories, analyze opposing counsel's filings, and prepare for depositions.
-The productivity gains were undeniable.
+The firm's innovation committee recognizes AI's transformative potential for legal work.
+Junior associates using AI for document review can complete tasks 3-4x faster than traditional methods (per industry benchmarks).
+Partners use AI to draft client advisories, analyze opposing counsel's filings, and prepare for depositions.
+The productivity gains are undeniable.

-However, the firm's general counsel and ethics committee identified a critical gap: none of this AI usage was governed.
-Attorneys were pasting client names, matter details, confidential deal terms, and privileged communications directly into consumer AI tools.
-Every interaction represented a potential waiver of attorney-client privilege and a violation of the firm's ethical obligations.
+However, general counsel and ethics committees typically identify a critical gap: none of this AI usage is governed.
+Attorneys paste client names, matter details, confidential deal terms, and privileged communications directly into consumer AI tools.
+Every interaction represents a potential waiver of attorney-client privilege and a violation of the firm's ethical obligations.

-A preliminary audit by the firm's IT security team found that over 60% of attorneys were using at least one unapproved AI tool for client-related work, and the most active users were generating over 50 AI interactions per day containing client-identifiable information.
+A preliminary audit by an IT security team in this archetype typically finds that more than half of attorneys are using at least one unapproved AI tool for client-related work, with the most active users generating dozens of AI interactions per day containing client-identifiable information.

 The Challenge: Privilege Protection at the Speed of AI